 Ans.
 3. It is not necessary, but it definitely helps.
 Composers got to know about me initially through a television competition.
-That exposure was a baby step towards becoming an original singer.
+That exposure was a baby step toward becoming an original singer.
 A music director needs to know me first to give me songs.
 Having said that, connections alone can’t be a criterion for getting work without talent as a prerequisite.
 If having just that can make or break careers, then it is unfortunate.
-And, we cannot escape corruptions.
+And, we cannot escape corruption.

 Q4.
 Your music career brought you many awards.
 Do you think receiving awards boosts your worth?
 In your opinion, what is the significance of an award in the life of an artist?

-Ans .
+Ans.
 Awards don’t boost my worth.
 They boost my motivation level and they come with an added responsibility to work harder.

 For an artist, they are the material reflections of one’s creative peaks.
 They add prestige to one’s profile and haters, if there are any, start taking you seriously.
 I feel blessed that I have been receiving many such honors from a tender age but it is sad that many incredible works go unnoticed by Award givers even after being acclaimed by the masses.
-Hence, for me, awards are loosing their significance.
+Hence, for me, awards are losing their significance.
 It seems to be more of a business now.

 Q5.
 What genres of Indian music would you like to work in forever?
 Are you interested in adding your own creative flair to any new experiment in Indian music?